-1. To achieve the objectives of this Agreement and to contribute to the effective enforcement of the competition law of each Party, the Parties acknowledge that it is in their common interest to promote cooperation and coordination between the competition authorities with regard to developments in competition policy and enforcement activities, within the framework of the Agreement between the European Community and the Government of Japan concerning cooperation on anticompetitive activities, done at Brussels on 10 July 2003 (hereinafter referred to in this Chapter as "Agreement concerning cooperation on anticompetitive activities").

-2. To facilitate the cooperation and coordination referred to in paragraph 1, the competition authorities of the Parties may exchange or otherwise communicate information, within the framework of the Agreement concerning cooperation on anticompetitive activities.
+- 1. To achieve the objectives of this Agreement and to contribute to the effective enforcement of the competition law of each Party, the Parties acknowledge that it is in their common interest to promote cooperation and coordination between the competition authorities with regard to developments in competition policy and enforcement activities. - 2.
+To facilitate the cooperation and coordination referred to in paragraph 1, the competition authorities of the Parties may exchange or otherwise communicate information in accordance with the respective laws and regulations of the Parties. - 3.
+Detailed cooperation arrangements to implement this Article may be made between the competition authorities of the Parties.

-The provisions of this Chapter shall not be subject to dispute settlement under Chapter 21.
+The provisions of this Chapter shall not be subject to dispute settlement under Chapter 22.